Bigscreen Beyond: Specifications

-In March of 2025, Bigscreen announced the Beyond 2 and 2e, which added features such as an improved field of view and manual IPD adjustment.
-The Beyond 2e is capable of eye tracking.
+In March 2025, Bigscreen announced the Beyond 2, which added features such as an improved field of view, manual IPD adjustment, and an additional model known as the "2e" which adds eye tracking.
+Bigscreen also partnered with VRChat to release a special edition of the 2e, which features a translucent purple casing, and unlocks exclusive in-game stickers and profile badges.

 Reception

 Road to VR, in a review, called it "the most interesting and promising new dedicated PC VR headset to come out in years", but criticized it for having no built-in audio.
 The Beyond is praised for its extremely light weight, at 127 g.